technomancy/bussard/spoilers/readme.md

 aboard the station to conduct business.
 There is literally no way to do this.
 Eventually he scans your vessel and determines there are no life signs aboard; asking you what the heck is up.

+TODO: some kinds of hints in the ship filesystem of your true nature

+TODO: you find life-support systems for sale, but you learn that your ship didn't have one to begin with.

 TODO: how do you get on the trail of the Bohk research team?